DgknBlc/DgknBlc/README.md

 ### Hi there 👋

 I'm Doğukan.
-24 Years old, Working at Payguru as a junior software developer, Someday wants to be a Game Dev.
+25 Years old, Working at Payguru as a junior software developer, Someday wants to be a Game Dev.

 🔭 I’m currently working on Java, Node.js, Php

-🌱 I’m currently learning C#

 ------------------------------------------------
 📫 How to reach me
-E-mail : nosteam9@gmail.com
+E-mail : nosteam9@gmail.com (Personal)
 Linkedin : https://www.linkedin.com/in/dgknblc/

 <!--